 Now that you're familiar with all the different logo types, it's time to make your own logo!

-Once you've created your design, be sure to share it with us on social media!
+Once you've created your design, share it with us on social media or on the Vectornator Community!
 We can't wait to see what you'll make.

 The 10 Big Design Trends Taking 2023 By Storm

 Modernize your brand’s design assets and stay ahead of the curve with our guide to this year’s most exciting graphic design trends.